Guerilla Toss: Signing to Sub Pop, Famously Alive (since 2022)

 Kassie Carlson with members of Pavement in 2022.
 From left to right: Mark Ibold, Kassie Carlson, Bob Nastanovich, Steve West, Stephen Malkmus.

 On June 15, 2020, the band released 2 songs as part of the Sub Pop 7" club, "Human Girl" and "Own Zone".

 In January 2022, Guerilla Toss announced that they had signed to Sub Pop, and released their next album, Famously Alive, through the label on March 25, 2022.
 They released the album's first single, "Cannibal Capital", on January 12, 2022.
 The LP received positive reviews.
 Nick Forté, of the seminal hardcore punk band Rorschach, is credited as co-writing two songs on the album.

 Shortly after Famously Alive was released, Stephen Malkmus, who had seen the band perform in 2019, personally asked Guerilla Toss to open for his band Pavement on their 2022 reunion tour.
 It was announced in May that they would open in San Francisco, Troutdale, and Seattle.
 They were later added to the Toronto and Boston Pavement shows as well.

 In July 2022, Guerilla Toss released the single "Zum Herz" on the official tribute album to Neu!, through Grönland Records.

 On October 28, 2022, Guerilla Toss released the single "Heathen Money" on a compilation called "The Eleventh Hour: Songs For Climate Justice", curated by Sub Pop and film director Adam McKay.
 All of the proceeds from the compilation go to the Climate Emergency Fund.

 Guerilla Toss toured extensively throughout the year, playing festivals such as Pickathon, Pitchfork Berlin and Paris, and the Primavera Weekender.

 Frequent collaborator and former Guerilla Toss bassist Ben Katzman was a contestant on Survivor 46, which aired in 2024.

 On February 20, 2024, it was announced that Guerilla Toss would be opening for Primus and Coheed and Cambria on their summer co-headline tour, with Katzman rejoining the band on second guitar and vocals.
 The collaborative single with Katzman "Final Vibal" was released in July.

+You're Weird Now (since 2025)

+On May 6th, 2025, Guerilla Toss released the single "Psychosis is Just a number".
+In June 2025, the band announced a North American tour for their upcoming album You're Weird Now.
+The first single "Red Flag to Angry Bull" was released on June 17th, featuring Phish guitarist Trey Anastasio and Stephen Malkmus, who is credited as producing the album at The Barn.
+The LP received positive reviews most noticeably by music critic Anthony Fantano, who called it the bands "best work thus far" including it at #4 on his "Top 50 Album of 2025" and #2 on his "Top 5 Rock Albums of 2025" year end lists.

+The band finished their tour in December 2025 with 5 east coast dates opening for labelmates Built To Spill.